dmanojbabu/talend-components/hyper-extract-publish/README.md

-### Steps to install the Talend Tableau Hyper Output Component
+### Steps to install the Talend Hyper Extract Publish Component

 checkout the project from git.
 ```sh